Beacon Heights: a Quick and Easy Blue Ridge Parkway Hike (MP 305)

 Grandfather Mountain looks lovely from Beacon Heights.

 Unlike most of the overlooks in the High Country, Beacon Heights is unique because its summit is two large rock faces that offer mostly 360-degree viewpoints.
-There is plenty of space on the rocks and is the perfect place to enjoy a romantic picnic and soak up the beauty of North Carolina.
+Plenty of space on the rocks is the perfect place to enjoy a romantic picnic and soak up the beauty of North Carolina.

 If you’ve been to Beacon Heights, what did you think of the view from the top?
 Did you enjoy the hike?
-And if you haven’t been yet, we’d love to know when you’re going to make the trip!
+And if you haven’t been yet, we’d love to know when you will make the trip!

 Read More: How to See Waterfalls Park in Newland (near Banner Elk)